VIRGINIA GOVERNOR'S JAPANESE ACADEMY

 Kyle Maclauchlan

 While in Japan, I taught English at Miyagi Gakuin University, became a nationally recognized author, and was the first English speaking radio announcer for Japanese Professional Baseball.
-My hobbies were singing in a rock band, and eating as many kinds of ramen as I could find.
-Every day in Japan, I felt that speaking the language opened doors to wonderful opportunities for me – chances to try new things, go to new places, learn fascinating information, and meet amazing people.
+My hobbies were singing in a rock band, playing flute in the suzume odori festival, and eating as many kinds of ramen as I could find.
+Every day in Japan, I felt that speaking the language opened doors to wonderful opportunities for me– chances to try new things, go to new places, learn fascinating information, and meet amazing people.
+I hope I can now hand the key to those doors to our Academy students.

 There is a saying in Okinawan dialect: いちゃりばちょーでー!
 It means, “Meet once, and we are family.”
 I hope that our time together in the academy will offer us all an opportunity to build bonds of friendship.
 After all, that is what language is all about – building bridges through communication and understanding.